-That's all well and good, as far as it goes, but when you consider all the other aspects of “party” that may or may not be in the best interests of the voter… it becomes more difficult to justify adherence to the idea, and it becomes more likely that you will become disillusioned, disheartened, and disinterested.
+That's all well and good, as far as it goes, but when you consider the other aspects of party that may not be in the best interests of the voter, it becomes more difficult to justify adherence to the idea.
+It becomes more likely that you will become disillusioned, disheartened, and disinterested.
 This leads to people not voting because they don't see their party as having a net benefit, after everything else is considered.

-If we could reconstruct, reimagine, and re-engineer an organization that did for us all the things we needed from a party without all the baggage, would we be more likely to vote?
+If we could reconstruct, reimagine, and re-engineer an organization that did for us all the things we needed from a party, without all the baggage, would we be more likely to vote?
 Would we be more likely to hold our elected officials accountable?
 Might we even feel supported in the idea of running for office ourselves at some point?
-It is OUR government … of, by and for the PEOPLE.
+It is OUR government, of, by and for the PEOPLE after all.

-- Policy Platform: The organization needs to stand for something.
+Policy Platform: The organization needs to stand for something.
 It needs to have an umbrella Policy Platform with a vision for the future that members can agree with and support.
-The policies should be popular and based on what most people want or need… and most importantly they should be policies that are rooted in what works (or is expected to work) as shown by measured results.
-It is easier than ever, in todays information rich society, to find which polices work and which ones do not.
+The policies should be popular and based on what most people want or need.
+Most importantly they should be policies that are rooted in what works (or is expected to work) as shown by measured results.
+It is easier than ever, in today's information rich society, to find which polices work and which ones do not.
 Pragmatism is the watch word.
 States and local governments are the crucibles.

-- Voting Blocs: Because people are diverse and not every candidate or member party will agree with all planks in the platform, the organization needs to be supportive of various Voting Blocs and enable these factions to communicate, negotiate and even trade support and votes as they see fit.
+Voting Blocs: Because people are diverse and not every candidate or member party will agree with all planks in the platform, the organization needs to be supportive of various Voting Blocs and enable these factions to transparently communicate, negotiate and even trade support and votes within the organization as they see fit.
 This allows for niche parties with specific thoughts and goals to find common ground with others while still protected under an overarching umbrella of ideas.

-Beyond these core functions, any organization which purports to be at YOUR service should be able to explain why it needs more of YOUR hard earned money to carry them out.
+Beyond these core functions, any organization which purports to be at YOUR service should be able to explain why it needs more of YOUR money to carry them out.

-In order to retain the organization endorsement, member party candidates running for and holding office would agree to abide by and be answerable to, the policies with which they have agreed to support during the vetting process.
+In order to retain the organization endorsement, member party candidates running for and holding office would be answerable to the policies they agreed to support during the vetting process.
 They would also agree to participate in all scheduled debates.

 Political Philosophy Basics